Monday, January 25

-The annual EIB Investment Survey (EIBIS) gathers qualitative and quantitative information on investment activities by around 12 000 companies across the EU27.
-It provides information on their financing requirements and the difficulties they face.
-The survey shows that COVID-19 abruptly halted the positive investment trend in CESEE.
-Firms in the region are more likely to reduce investment in the coming year than to increase, and to abandon their previous investment plans.
-Uncertainty about the future is cited as the main long-term barrier to investment, followed by the availability of skilled staff.
-The responses also highlight that CESEE companies are more likely to be financially constrained in one way or another than their EU peers.
-While the proportion of firms implementing digital technologies is in line with the EU average, CESEE firms continue to invest less into ‘intangible’ assets, and R&D in particular.
-While over half of companies in the region have already invested or plan to invest in the next three years in measures to tackle climate change, this is below the EU average.
-(Link: https://www.eib.org/en/publications/econ-eibis-2020-cesee)
+The 2020 EIB Investment Survey (EIBIS) found that the pandemic abruptly halted the positive investment trend in CESEE and that firms were more likely to be financially constrained than EU peers.
+The annual EIBIS gathers qualitative and quantitative information on investment, financing requirements, and the difficulties faced by about 12,000 companies across the EU27; Mr. Gereben presented the latest results: firms in the region are more likely than not to reduce investment in the coming year and to abandon previous investment plans.
+They cite uncertainty about the future as the main long-term barrier to investment, followed by shortages of skilled staff.
+Moreover, investment activities in CESEE tend to be more traditional than in the rest of the EU or the USA: while the proportion of firms implementing digital technologies is in line with the EU average, CESEE firms invest less in ‘intangible’ assets, especially R&D. Furthermore, only about half of the companies surveyed in CESEE, less than the EU average, have already invested or plan to invest in measures to tackle climate change.